Board of Directors

 Chief Executive, Foundation East

-Katy Ford is the Chief Executive of Foundation East (FE), an SME and micro business lenders based in Suffolk and lending in the six counties of eastern England.
-She joined FE in February 2004 at its inception initially taking on the role of Finance and Investment Manager and becoming Chief Executive in March 2009.
-Her primary role is to lead the strong staff team of nine to deliver the vision and mission of FE, and to ensure the values of the company are embedded at every level.
-She is also responsible for fundraising, building and maintaining relationships with all stakeholders, including the society’s members, funders, bankers and auditors.
-Furthermore, she undertakes the HR function, ensuring FE is compliant with all regulatory requirements and is FE’s anti-money laundering reporting officer.
-As FE is a small organisation, she provides a hand on supporting role in the respective team as and when the need arises.
-Prior to joining FE, Katy managed the treasury department for insurance broking firm Marsh Inc in Guernsey for 14 years.
+Katy is the Chief Executive of Foundation East, a small business lender based in Suffolk and lending across the eastern England.
+She joined Foundation East in February 2004 at its inception initially taking on the role of Finance and Investment Manager and became Chief Executive in March 2009.
+Her primary role is to lead the strong staff team to deliver the vision and mission of the CDFI, and to ensure the values of the company are embedded at every level.
+She is also responsible for fundraising, building and maintaining relationships with all stakeholders, including members, funders, bankers and auditors.
+Prior to joining Foundation East, Katy managed the treasury department for insurance broking firm Marsh Inc in Guernsey for 14 years.

-Arthur comes from a banking background (ACIB qualified) and enjoyed 23 years with Willaims & Glyn’s / RBS Head Office roles as well as portfolio and branch management.
-He subsequently worked 12 years in Business Link (Sheffield & South Yorkshire) intially in an advisory role and subsequently as a Contract and Development Manager, before spending 2 years as a self employed adviser.
+Arthur joined Finance for Enterprise (formerly Donbac) in 2009 when it was re-launched to meet increasing gaps in finance created by the credit crunch.
+Finance for Enterprise is based in Doncaster and offers business loans across South Yorkshire and the north Midlands.
+Arthur comes from a banking background (is ACIB qualified) and enjoyed 23 years in Willaims & Glyn’s / RBS Head Office roles as well as portfolio and branch management.
+He subsequently worked for 12 years in Business Link (Sheffield & South Yorkshire) intially in an advisory role and subsequently as a Contract and Development Manager, before spending 2 years as a self employed adviser.
+Arthur has held a number of other board positions, including at Sheffield Business Club and Sheffield Young Enterprise.

 Social & Cultural Team Manager, Triodos Bank

-Neil Hewitt is responsible for managing a team of Relationship Managers which collectively provides a total of £380 million of funding into Social Housing, Charities, Social Enterprises, Health Care, Faith Groups and Arts & Culture sectors.
-In addition to supporting the 460 borrowing customers, the team manages over 600 deposit relationships, with funds entrusted exceeding £30 million.
+Neil is responsible for managing a team of Relationship Managers which collectively provides a total of £380 million of funding into Social Housing, Charities, Social Enterprises, Health Care, Faith Groups and Arts & Culture sectors.
+In addition to supporting over 450 borrowers, the team manages over 600 deposit relationships, with funds entrusted exceeding £30 million.
 This diversity enables Neil to understand the challenges that each of these very different sectors are facing, both on a strategic and operational level.
-His role gives an early insight into the impact of Government policies that impact on the Sector, and his active involvement in events and conferences is aimed at helping businesses prepare their future funding proposals, based in their changing financial needs.
+His role gives an early insight into the impact of Government policies, and his active involvement in events and conferences is aimed at helping businesses prepare their future funding proposals.
 Neil is committed to making a difference and, based on the Triodos banking model, is convinced that, with more conscious use of money, we can deliver a more sustainable future.

 Managing Director – GLE oneLondon

-Nicholas Nicolaou has over 15 years’ experience lending to SMEs and is a Prince2 Practitioner.
-Since Nicks’ arrival, GLE has won contracts for 4 local authority, 2 pan-London, 1 UK-wide charity and 1 national DWP fund – total capital value almost £18m.
-In addition, he leads its Enterprise Agency, which is integrated with its CDFI activity like some other CDFA members.
-Nick demonstrates an interest in and understanding of the CDFI sector, its strengths and opportunities for the future through regular meetings with peers both within and outside of the CDFI Business Lending Networking group.
-Nick highly values working in partnership with members and does so regularly.
-Nick believes, if elected, he would provide a dynamic approach and perceptive voice to the CDFA board to assist all types of CDFIs at a critical time.
+Nicholas has over 15 years’ experience lending to SMEs and is a Prince2 Practitioner.
+Since his arrival, GLE has won contracts for 4 local authority, 2 pan-London, 1 UK-wide charity and 1 national DWP fund – with a total capital value of almost £18m.
+In addition, Nicholas leads GLE’s Enterprise Agency, which is integrated with its CDFI activity.
+Nicholas has a keen interest in and understanding of the CDFI sector, its strengths and opportunities for the future through regular meetings with peers both within and outside of the CDFI Business Lending Networking group. .

 Director of Innovation, Locality